 (* = graduate student co-author; ** = undergraduate student co-author)

-An extended abstract describing this multi-year research project is available here.
+The abstract describing this multi-year research project is available here.

 The Impact of Gunshots on Consumer and Business Activity. (with Jesse Bruhn)